moez-baksi/EindProject/REPORT.md

 A lot of problems were also caused by the Pokémon API.
 Initially I thought you would receive an image with the API, but I received an image link.
 In order to display an image, I had to download it and convert it to bitmap.
 There is no direct way to do this in android, so I wasted too much time trying to combine standard functions in asynchronous classes.
 I gave up after a couple of DAYS, and used Picasso instead, which works like a charm.

 The score activity is also not what I wanted it to be.
 I feel like the whole screen lacks something, an image for example.
 But I could not find anything that suited.
-I chose the way it looks now, because it is simple but yet effective.
+I chose the way it looks now, because it is simple but effective.

 If I had more time, I think I would have implemented a lot more regions.
-Also an option to combine multiple regions would have been awesome.
-Thereby, I also would have wanted an online database for the scores, so you can not lose your progress if you lost your phone.
-Also a fun idea would have been an options menu, where you could select if you wanted labels, or select which pokemon you wanted to play with.
-But After all i’m really happy with the application I made.
+Also, an option to combine multiple regions would have been awesome.
+Thereby, I also would have wanted an online database for the scores, so you cannot lose your progress if you lost your phone.
+Also, a fun idea would have been an options menu, where you could select if you wanted labels, or select which Pokémon you wanted to play with.
+But after all I’m really happy with the application I made.